metinucar/toolbox/lists/awesome-sass.md

 ## Tools
 - [CSSCSS](https://github.com/zmoazeni/csscss) - A CSS redundancy analyzer that analyzes redundancy.
 It can be used to analyze SASS/SCSS files as well.
+There are [gulp](https://www.npmjs.com/package/gulp-csscss/) and [grunt](https://github.com/peterkeating/grunt-csscss) extensions integrating csscss with your dev-workflow.

 ## At other places